-Thomas was a Scottish Engineer and surveyor who applied Tresaguet's and improved on them.
-He, however, put more emphasis on high-quality stone.
-Telford also noted that some of the problems the French were seeing with their roads could be avoided using cubical stone blocks.
+Thomas Telford was a Scottish engineer and surveyor who took Tresaguet's road-building method and improved upon it.
+However, he put more emphasis on high-quality stone.
+For example, Telford noted that some of the problems the French were seeing with their roads could be avoided by using cubical stone blocks.

-Thomas used partially shaped paving stones, called pitchers, with a slightly flat face on the bottom instead of more amorphous hand broken aggregate, like Tresaguet's solution.
+He used partially shaped paving stones, called pitchers, with a slightly flat face on the bottom instead of more amorphous hand broken aggregate, like in Tresaguet's method.
 Telford kept the natural formation level and used masons to camber the road surface on the upper surface of the blocks.

-His solution placed a 15cm layer of stone no bigger than 6cm on top of the rock foundation.
+His solution was to place a 6-inch (15 cm) thick layer of stones no bigger than 2.4-inch (6 cm) in diameter on top of the rock foundation, while the bottom layer was made up of large stones 100 mm wide and 75 to 180 mm in depth.
 The road surface was finished using a mixture of gravel and broken stone.
-This came to be known as "Telford pitching".
-His roads depended on the resistant structure to prevent water from pooling and weakening the pavement structure.
+This came to be known as "Telford pitching."
+His roads depended on a resistent structure to prevent water from pooling and weakening the pavement.
 The carriageway was also above ground level whenever possible.

 Where this was not possible, Telford's technique required the area around the road to be drained.
-Previously to Telford, road builders, especially in Britain, had ignored the need for drainage.
-Telford's "rediscovery" of this principle was a major breakthrough at the time and "paved" the way for McAdam's great achievements.
+Previously to Telford, road builders, especially in Britain, had often ignored the need for drainage.
+Telford's "rediscovery" of this principle was a major breakthrough at the time which, excuse the pun, paved the way for McAdam's great achievements.

-Although Tresaguet's designs had made some headway, they had significant issues with drainage.
-This had been partially improved with Telford's proposal but McAdam made drainage the primary consideration for his designs.
-McAdam required his pavements to be elevated above the surrounding ground.
-Primarily above the water table.
+Although Tresaguet's designs had made some headway, as we have previously seen, they had significant issues with drainage.
+This had been partially improved with Telford's work, but McAdam made drainage the primary consideration for his designs.
+To achieve this, McAdam required his pavements to be elevated above the surrounding ground — primarily above the water table.

-Telford's roads were pretty labor intensive during construction and maintenance, requiring highly skilled masons to be employed to work the foundation stone to provide the road camber.
-McAdam's solution provided a method by which the road surface would be compacted by traffic over time, a process that was more than adequate for the time.
+Telford's roads were also pretty labor-intensive to build and, importantly, to maintain.
+They required highly skilled masons to be employed to work the foundation stone to provide the road camber.
+McAdam's solution provided a method by which the road surface would be compacted by traffic over time, a process that was faster to construct and more than adequate for the time.
 McAdam also put a strong emphasis on continuous maintenance, where required.

 Long after John Loudon McAdam's death in 1836, the advent of the motor car caused serious problems for the now very popular Macadam roads.
-As fast-moving cars moved over the road surface, it would create an area of low pressure.
-This would suck dust from the surface, creating large dust clouds and damage the road integrity.
+As fast-moving cars moved over the road surface, they would create an area of low pressure.
+This would suck dust from the surface, creating large dust clouds and damaging the road integrity.

-In 1901 a Swiss Doctor, Ernest Guglielminetti, noted that if the surface could be coated with tar to solve this problem.
-Ernest came upon the idea of using tar from Monaco's Gasworks for binding the dust.
+In 1901 a Swiss doctor, Ernest Guglielminetti, noted that the surface could be coated with tar to solve this problem.
+He came upon the idea of using tar from Monaco's Gasworks for binding the dust.

-The improved durability that this surfacing provided has meant that most stretches of Macadam roads have been resurfaced since the 1920's.
-So ubiquitous were Macadam roads across the world, especially in the U.S. that even modern roads are sometimes referred to as Macadam despite actually being asphalt or concrete.
+The improved durability that this surfacing provided has meant that most stretches of Macadam roads have been resurfaced since the 1920s.
+So ubiquitous were Macadam roads across the world, especially in the U.S., that even modern roads are sometimes referred to as Macadam despite actually being constructed of asphalt or concrete.

-This applies to Tarmac as well which can be colloquially used to describe asphalt roads or runways.
+This also applies to "Tarmac" which is often still colloquially used to describe asphalt roads or runways.

 John Loudon McAdam died on the 26th November 1836 in Moffat, Dumfriesshire, Scotland.
-He was returning to his home in Hoddesdon, Hertfordshire at the time.
-He had been enjoying a summer visit to Scotland at the time.
+He was returning to his home in Hoddesdon, Hertfordshire at the time, after enjoying a summer visit to Scotland.

-John's three sons and four grandsons would follow in their venerable ancestor's footsteps and assist future governments managing turnpike trusts across the UK.
-His second surviving son, James Nicoll McAdam, the "Colossus of Roads", was knighted for managing turnpike trusts: a knighthood, it is said, previously offered to his father but declined.
+His three sons and four grandsons would follow in their venerable ancestor's footsteps and assist future governments in managing turnpike trusts across the UK.
+His second surviving son, James Nicoll McAdam, the "Colossus of Roads," was knighted for managing turnpike trusts: a knighthood.
+It is said that the title was previously offered to his father but declined.

-John Loudon McAdam contribution to engineering, more specifically Road building, changed the world forever.
-Although this process has been refined over time, the basic principle is still used today.
+John Loudon McAdam's contribution to engineering, more specifically road building, changed the world forever.
+Although this process has been refined over time, the basic principle is still in use today.